Villierstown: Parish

 It is part of the Roman Catholic parish of Aglish, Ballinameela and Mount Stuart and the Church of Ireland parish of Lismore.

 Community Development

-In recent years great strides have been made by locally run groups to improve the development of Villierstown through different organizations such as the Villierstown Education and Culture Project (VECP).
+In recent years great strides have been made by locally run groups to improve the development of Villierstown through different organisations such as the Villierstown Education and Culture Project (VECP).
 Multiple planning developments have been proposed to the Waterford County Council, indicating improvements been made in the local area.